kalpana-sivakumar-p/product-launch-playbook/README.md

 ---

-> **A practical, repeatable playbook for PMMs who own launches end-to-end — from the first internal brief through to post-launch measurement and iteration.**
+> **A practical, repeatable playbook for PMMs who own launches end-to-end: from the first internal brief through to post-launch measurement and iteration.**

 ---